lambdastack/lambdastack/docs/home/howto/UPGRADE.md

 The component upgrade takes the existing Ansible build output and based on that performs the upgrade of the currently supported components.
-If you need to re-apply your entire LambdaStack cluster a **manual** adjustment of the input yaml is needed to the latest specification which then should be applied with `lscli apply...`.
+If you need to re-apply your entire LambdaStack cluster a **manual** adjustment of the input yaml is needed to the latest specification which then should be applied with `lambdastack apply...`.
 Please see [Run apply after upgrade](./UPGRADE.md#run-apply-after-upgrade) chapter for more details.

 Note about upgrade from pre-0.8 LambdaStack:

-- If you need to upgrade a cluster deployed with `lscli` in version earlier than 0.8, you should make sure that you've got enough disk space on master (which is used as repository) host.
+- If you need to upgrade a cluster deployed with `lambdastack` in version earlier than 0.8, you should make sure that you've got enough disk space on master (which is used as repository) host.
 If you didn't extend OS disk on master during deployment process, you probably have only 32 GB disk which is not enough to properly upgrade cluster (we recommend at least 64 GB).
 Before you run upgrade, please extend
   OS disk on master machine according to cloud provider